 Valtteri Bottas fends off the Ferrari finger and their Finnea pig |...

+The NR F1 Podcast - recorded in the county that gave the world Team Lotus, Martin Brundle and a training ground to the likes of Ayrton Senna and Mark Webber - brings you its 2017 Russian Formula 1 Grand Prix Review.
 Well that was a shocker of a Formula 1 race - not that you'll hear Valtteri Bottas say it.
-No, this was a serious weekend for Mercedes' new kid on the block.

 Add your comments below